shreyank06/mindpeak_challenge/README.md

 ## Setup Instructions

 Before proceeding, you will have to manually download the wsi_images and place it **wsi_images** folder which is inside **python_code** folder
+The **model weights **are not in this repo because it could not be transferred to git because of its large size.

 1. **Install Required Packages**